-If you code your web pages using a text editor (as opposed to using one of those specialized web editors that give you a toolbar button for everything), you may be wondering how you might go about adding background music to your web pages.
+If you code your web pages using a text editor (as opposed to using a visual web editor like Dreamweaver), you may be wondering how you might go about adding background music to your web pages.
 While this is not a question I encounter often at thesitewizard.com, I do get the occasional music aficionado sending me this query, hence this article.

 Even if you are satisfied that your website has the type of target audience that will enjoy your background music, there are alternatives to automatically playing music that you might want to consider.
 For example, giving visitors a link which they can click to play music would allow you to showcase your music while remaining sensitive to your visitors' preferences.
 Instructions on how to accomplish this, as well as how to implement autoplaying music, are given below.

-If you have a MIDI file that you want played when a visitor clicks a link, put HTML code like the following on your page:
+If you have a music file (such as an MP3 file) that you want played when a visitor clicks a link, put HTML code like the following on your page:

-Replace the "yourmusicfile.mid" with the appropriate filename.
-Note that the above HTML code works for ".wav" and ".mp3" files as well (or anything else for that matter).
+Replace the "yourmusicfile.mp3" with the appropriate filename.
+Note that the above HTML code works for ".wav" and ".mid" files as well (or anything else for that matter).

 The problem with embedding background music is that the different browsers out there have their own methods of implementing embedded music files.

-For all versions of Netscape, as well as IE 3.0 and above, you can use the following code:
+For all versions of Netscape, as well as Internet Explorer ("IE") 3.0 and above, you can use the following code:

 The width and height attribute given above causes the player to be invisible.
 If you do not want it to be invisible, you can specify your own dimensions to suit your site decor.